SEAVAX™ - ROBOTIC VACUUM SHIP

 Ordinary road sweepers and waste treatment plants have to deal with materials in a less demanding way.
 Rounds have been established over many years, with incinerator and other sorting plants having been built up alongside the growth of towns and cities.
 Whereas, we are going in mob-handed to garbage that is spread over a wide area with no plan for containment or treatment whatsoever.

 On land, there are human operators to clear jams and the like.
 With a robotic ocean cleaner such as the proposed SeaVax, there are no people about to change, or unblock a filter, etc. Just like a satellite that orbits the earth, the vehicle must be truly autonomous, and that means mechanicals that self-clean, self-sort and self-store large volumes of plastic waste.
-We are looking at storing up to 150 tons of treated plastic per vessel.
+We are looking at storing up to 150 tons of treated plastic per vessel (actually 150 cubic meters), that is more likely to be 50 tons in between emptying cycles, but the reserve capacity is nice to cope with logistical problems.
 When we say treated, we actually mean ready for treatment, as in recycling on land - once again - at the moment.
 We are looking for a practical system, not something so far fetched that we cannot build it.

 BATTEN DOWN THE HATCHES - Storms at sea are harrowing experiences.
 Towering walls of water and powerful winds slam into ships.
 A major storm can batter even the sturdiest vessels.
 They're an unavoidable part of life on the water.
 Captains can't dodge every storm.
 Most modern cargo ships are designed to tough out all but the heaviest weather and stay on schedule, but hurricanes are the largest and among the most dangerous storms on the ocean, and no operator wants to find their ships in the midst of one.
 That said, shipping companies cope rather well to keep us supplied with goods from all over the world.
 Click on the picture above to find out how SeaVax will cope.